 Most patients are asymptomatic.
 With any adrenal mass, adrenal insufficiency is rare unless both glands are involved.

 Nonfunctional adrenal masses are usually found incidentally during tests such as CT or MRI conducted for other reasons.
 Nonfunctionality is established clinically and confirmed by adrenal hormonal measurements (see Cushing Syndrome).
-(See also the NIH Consensus Statement on Management of the Clinically Inapparent Adrenal Mass.)
+(See also the ACR Appropriateness Criteria for Incidentally Discovered Adrenal Mass.)
 If metastatic disease is possible, fine-needle biopsy can be diagnostic but is contraindicated if adrenal carcinoma or pheochromocytoma is strongly suspected.

-Although new imaging modalities (eg, in-phase and out-of-phase MRI) may be diagnostic, if the tumor is solid, of adrenal origin, and > 4 cm, it should usually be excised, because biopsy cannot always distinguish benign from malignant tumors.
+Although new imaging modalities (eg, in-phase and out-of-phase MRI) may be diagnostic, if the tumor is solid, of adrenal origin, and > 4 cm, it should usually be excised, because in such cases, imaging cannot always distinguish benign from malignant tumors.

 Tumors 2 to 4 cm in diameter are a particularly difficult clinical problem.
-If scanning does not suggest cancer and hormonal function does not seem altered (eg, normal electrolytes and catecholamines, no evidence of Cushing syndrome), it is reasonable to reevaluate periodically with imaging studies, usually for up to 4 yr.
+If scanning does not suggest cancer and hormonal function does not seem altered (eg, normal electrolytes and metanephrines, no evidence of Cushing syndrome), it is reasonable to reevaluate periodically with imaging studies, usually for 1 to 2 yr.
 If no progression is seen by then, further follow-up is unnecessary.
 However, many of these tumors secrete cortisol in quantities too small to cause symptoms, and whether they would eventually cause symptoms and morbidity if untreated is unclear.
 Most clinicians merely observe patients with these tumors.